-According to HCD's AFFH 2.0 Data Viewer, Dorris' population has a lower rate of education attainment in comparison to the Siskiyou county.
-As presented in Figure 8, according to U.S. Census data, about 72 percent of Dorris' population is a high school graduate or received a higher education.
-This rate is significantly lower rate relative region where nearly 90 percent of the population is a high school grad or higher.
-About 28 percent of Dorris' population did not graduate from high school, which is a significantly higher percentage in comparison to the region, where 10 percent of the region's population did not graduate from high school degree.
+According to HCD's AFFH 2.0 Data Viewer, Dorris' population has a lower rate of education attainment in comparison to Siskiyou County.
+As presented in Figure 7, according to U.S. Census data, about 72 percent of Dorris' population is a high school graduate or received a higher education.
+This rate is significantly lower than the relative region where nearly 90 percent of the population is a high school graduate or higher.
+About 28 percent of Dorris' population did not graduate from high school, which is a significantly higher percentage in comparison to the region, where 10 percent of the region's population did not graduate from high school.
 The TCAC effective educational metric also considers the student poverty rate.
-As discussed above, Dorris poverty rate for children (18 years of age and under) is 5.4 percent of children under 18 years of age are below the poverty line which is slightly greater than region.
+As discussed above, Dorris' poverty rate for children (18 years of age and under) is 5.4 percent, which is slightly greater than the region's rate.